Tips for Effective Advocacy Strategy & Communication

 Thank You Follow Up

-Follow-up with an email, letter or social media post thanking your member of Congress or their staff for corresponding or meeting with you.
+Follow-up with an email, letter or social media post to thank your member of Congress or their staff for the correspondence or meeting with you.

 Training